Start typing and hit "Enter" to search.

 Some of our Happy Clients

-The sponsor licence application process is strict, and keeping your Sponsor Licence requires committing to a rigorous compliance regime.
-Sponsor licence compliance involves ensuring that your HR processes and procedures run smoothly and effectively in accordance with the Home Office’s requirements.
+The sponsor licence application process is strict, and keeping your licence requires committing to a rigorous compliance regime.
+This involves ensuring that your HR processes and procedures run smoothly and effectively in accordance with the Home Office’s requirements.

-For questions on any aspect of your sponsor licence, please contact our business immigration lawyers for a telephone consultation on 020 3744 2797 or by email at info@reissedwards.co.uk.
+For questions on sponsoring talent from overseas, please contact our business immigration lawyers for a telephone consultation on 020 3744 2797 or by email at info@reissedwards.co.uk.

 Sponsor licence requirements

-In order to be eligible for a sponsorship licence, the applying organisation must meet the following requirements:
+To be eligible for sponsor licence application, you must meet the following requirements:

 • Be genuine, operating, and trading lawfully in the UK